Freight Shipping from Baton Rouge to Charlotte

 How much does it cost to ship freight from Baton Rouge to Charlotte?

-Full truckload (FTL) rates from Baton Rouge, LA to Charlotte, NC currently range from $1,914-$2,359 for a standard dry van load over the 890-mile route.
+Full truckload (FTL) rates from Baton Rouge, LA to Charlotte, NC currently range $1,914-$2,359 (roughly $2.16-$2.67 per mile over 890 miles).
 LTL shipments typically cost $690-$1,157 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Baton Rouge to Charlotte?

-Standard FTL transit from Baton Rouge to Charlotte is approximately 16 hrs by truck over 890 miles.
+Standard FTL transit from Baton Rouge to Charlotte is approximately 16 hrs by truck over 890 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via KCS Baton Rouge Terminal to Norfolk Southern Charlotte Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Baton Rouge to Charlotte freight?